svtk/AtomicKotlinCourse/Functional Programming/Lambdas/Exercise 1/task.md

 ## Lambdas (#1)

-Finish the implementation of the `transform` function so that it produced the results specified below.
+The starter code contains a partially-implemented `transform()` function with a lambda.
+Complete the lambda so it produces the results in `main()`.